syncfusion-content/blazor-docs/blazor/diagram/nodes/positioning.md

 ---
 layout: post
 title: Positioning in Blazor Diagram Component | Syncfusion
-description: Learn about Positioning in Blazor Diagram component of Syncfusion, and more details.
+description: Learn here all about Positioning in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram
 documentation: ug
 ---

-# Position
+# Positioning in Blazor Diagram Component

 ## Arrange the nodes